inspire-lab/aluminum_shark/README.md

 ```

-Next we need to build the SEAL backend.
+Next, we need to build the SEAL backend.
 From `seal_backend` run
 ```
 make && make install
 ```